Checklist for Students Who Work Outside of Alachua County

 EEP Application Process

-- After submitting your application, verify receipt of confirmation emails.
+After submitting your application, verify receipt of confirmation emails.
 Based on the participant’s supervisory reporting structure, participants will receive confirmation emails for their manager’s approval, “Your EEP Application Manager Approved” and director’s approval, “Your EEP Application Director Approved” from OnBaseemail@example.com.
-The director approval confirmation email verifies the enrolling institution’s registrar has received your EEP funding request.
+The director approval confirmation email verifies the our office has received your EEP funding request.
 If you do not receive a confirmation after your manager/director approves your application, you must contact firstname.lastname@example.org for assistance.

 If your application is submitted (or director approved) after the established EEP Director Approval deadline, or if your institution’s fee deadline falls before the established deadline listed above, you must alert the EEP Coordinator at email@example.com so payment arrangements can be made before your institution’s fee deadline.